csharrisjax/csharrisjax/README.md

 ### Hi there 👋

 Hi.
 My name is Courtney Harris.
 I am currently a Physical Therapist who is transitioning into tech.
-I am currently enrolled in the Level Up in Tech Program which leverages real life projects that are needed to become a successful DevOps Engineer.
+I am currently enrolled in the Level Up in Tech Apprenticeship which leverages real life projects that are needed to become a successful DevOps Engineer.
 I am interested in becoming a DevOps Engineer and then transition into Cloud Security.
 I am currently learning Linux, GitHub, AWS, Python, Infrastructure as Code, Containerization, Text Editing and Source Control.

 Find out more about me & feel free to connect with me here: